 Good news for people who want to combine bikes and transit but don’t want to bring their bikes on board busy trains.

-The Sound Transit Board of Directors has approved a contract to install up to 900 “smart” on-demand bike lockers at stations throughout the areas we serve.
+Sound Transit is installing about 900 on-demand bike lockers at stations throughout the areas we serve and at future stations.

-The timelines for installation are still being worked out, but we hope to have 134 of the new lockers installed at the University of Washington (70), SODO (32) and Rainier Beach (32) Link light rail stations by the end of the year.
+The first batch of new lockers are being installed installed at the University of Washington (70), SODO (32) and Rainier Beach (32) Link light rail stations by the end of the year.

 We plan to install new lockers at Edmonds Station and the Mercer Island Park-and-Ride after the initial upgrades at UW, SODO and Rainier Beach.

-These initial stations were chosen based on existing waitlists and demand for secure bike parking, and to provide secure bicycle parking for more bicyclists during the Connect 2020 work to connect East Link (aka The Blue Line) with the existing light rail line, when we anticipate trains being more crowded.
+These initial stations were chosen based on existing waitlists and demand for secure bike parking, and to provide secure bicycle parking for more bicyclists during the Connect 2020 work to connect East Link with the existing light rail line, when we anticipate trains being more crowded.

 Today we have 451 bike lockers available at transit centers and train stations throughout the system.